Persian Cucumber Avocado Salad

 DIRECTIONS

-First, in a small bowl, whisk the dressing ingredients until well combined and set aside to allow the flavors to meld.
-Then, combine the garlic and 2 tablespoons of lemon juice in a separate bowl and set aside.
-Next, in a medium saucepan, bring 1 quart of water to a boil.
-Meanwhile, make an ice bath, for the blanched veggies, by filling a large bowl with ice and water, then place a colander in that bowl.
+Meanwhile, in a medium saucepan, bring 1 quart of water to a boil.
+Then, make an ice bath, for the blanched veggies, by filling a large bowl with ice and water, then place a colander in that bowl.

 NOTES